Giuseppe Piromalli (born 1945)

-Giuseppe Piromalli ([dʒuˈzɛppe piroˈmalli]; born January 4, 1945), is an Italian criminal known as a member of the 'Ndrangheta in Calabria.
-He succeeded his father Giuseppe Piromalli as head of the family clan that controls the port of Gioia Tauro and is one of the major powers in the 'Ndrangheta.
+Giuseppe Piromalli ([dʒuˈzɛppe piroˈmalli]; born 4 January 1945), is an Italian criminal known as a member of the 'Ndrangheta in Calabria.
+He succeeded his uncle Giuseppe Piromalli as head of the family clan that controls the port of Gioia Tauro and is one of the major powers in the 'Ndrangheta.
 He became a member of La Provincia, a provincial commission of the 'Ndrangheta, formed at the end of the Second 'Ndrangheta war in September 1991 to avoid further internal conflicts.

-He was a fugitive since 1993 and included in the list of most wanted fugitives in Italy until his capture in March 1999.
-While in the strict Article 41-bis prison regime he nevertheless keeps on conducting his business and directing the clan outside.
+He had been a fugitive since 1993 and included in the list of most wanted fugitives in Italy until his capture in March 1999.
+While in the strict Article 41-bis prison regime, he nevertheless keeps on conducting his business and directing the clan outside.

 Controlling the Gioia Tauro port

-The Piromalli 'ndrina managed to condition the management of the new container terminal in the port of Gioia Tauro.
+The Piromalli 'ndrina managed to condition the management of the new container terminal at the port of Gioia Tauro.
 Established in the mid-1990s, it became the largest terminal in the Mediterranean, moving over 2 million containers in 1998.
-Since 1994, when Contship Italia rented the port area to start transhipment activity and the Medcenter Container Terminal was set up thanks to 138 billion lire (about US$86 million) in state financing, the Piromalli’s aimed to oblige the Medcenter company, through its vice president Walter Lugli, and the Contship company, through its president Enrico Ravano, to pay a kickback of US$1.50 for each transhipped container, a sum which corresponded to about half the net profits earned by the two companies.
+Since 1994, when Contship Italia rented the port area to start transhipment activity and the Medcenter Container Terminal was set up thanks to 138 billion lire (about US$86 million) in state financing, the Piromallis aimed to oblige the Medcenter company, through its vice president Walter Lugli, and the Contship company, through its president Enrico Ravano, to pay a kickback of US$1.50 for each transhipped container, a sum which corresponded to about half the net profits earned by the two companies.

-Additionally, the Piromalli’s desired contracts, subcontracts, and jobs in the two firms that run the port, as well as from other companies in the surrounding area.
-Despite subscribing to an anti corruption pact with the government, the managers of both Contship and Medcenter gave in to the demands.
+Additionally, the Piromallis desired contracts, subcontracts, and jobs in the two firms that run the port, as well as from other companies in the surrounding area.
+Despite subscribing to an anti-corruption pact with the government, the managers of both Contship and Medcenter gave in to the demands.
 The arrest warrant issued in January 1999 against members of the Piromalli group stated that the two companies contracted firms indicated by the defendants (and in some cases belonging to the latter) in the port-servicing activities and hired people recommended by the Piromalli clan, reinforcing the latter’s power in the Gioia Tauro plain.”